 COVID-19 is a fast emerging threat, thus to our knowledge no study specifically examining COVID-19 and HEPA filters has yet been conducted.
 However, other research indicates that HEPA filters can be quite effective in capturing similar airborne viruses.
 This capability is widely cited in the literature, a particularly relevant example being a study conducted by the University of Florida and the US Airforce Research Laboratory.
 In this study researchers fed a cloud of MS2 bacteriophages directly into a HEPA filter.
 The MS2 bacteriophage is a virus that infects bacteria and occupies a similar size range as the COVID-19 virus.
 It was found that more than 99.9% of the MS2 bacteriophages were caught by the HEPA filter.
 Due to the size similarities of the COVID-19 virus and the MS2 bacteriophage we can expect HEPA filters would catch many COVID-19 particles as well.

-While HEPA filters can capture the vast majority of virus particles they encounter, they likely provide relatively little protection against infection because of the multitude of variables encountered in real-world scenarios.
-Additionally, while purifiers could add some extra protection in certain situations, they should not be used as a replacement for any social distancing or sanitation guidelines put in place by the CDC or state and local governments.At TechGearLab we are committed to providing the best possible information to our readers, and that mission now feels more poignant than ever.
+While HEPA filters can capture the vast majority of virus particles they encounter, they likely provide only incremental protection against infection because of the multitude of variables encountered in real-world scenarios.
+Additionally, while purifiers can add some extra protection in certain situations, they should not be used as a replacement for any social distancing, mask use, or sanitation guidelines put in place by the CDC or state and local governments.At TechGearLab we are committed to providing the best possible information to our readers, and that mission now feels more poignant than ever.
 If you have any questions about how consumer electronics can or cannot be of service as we all react to the global pandemic, please feel free to reach out to us.
 We'll do our very best to collate the best available research and provide you with a meaningful and actionable answer.